-Temporary Internet files are used to speed up loading of websites in most cases.
+Temporary Internet files are used to speed up the loading of websites in most cases.
 In other cases, they are files left out after a session just as the temporary files that are created when you are using an app and are not deleted after the app is closed.
-Normally, an app creates temporary files when in usage and web pages them when closed.
+Normally, an app creates temporary files when in usage and web pages when closed.
 Sometimes it fails to delete the files, and they are shown under Temporary files.
 Both of them are safe to delete so you should check the boxes to tell the OS that you are ready to delete them.

 Downloaded Program Files are the files that an app installer leaves behind after installing the related app.
 These are useless as they do nothing except to occupy space on the hard disk drive.
 You may remove them without any hesitation.